 How to Avoid Homeschool Holiday Regrets and Unplug

 It is the perfect time of the year to lean into your family.
 Don’t wait.
 The time to plan is now.
 The holiday season can come and go before you have adequate time to make any plans.
 And intentions are not plans.
-Intentions are great, but the truth is, they rarely make it to the completion stage.
+Intentions are great, but the truth is, they rarely make it to the execution or completion stage.

-Surely we can take some much needed time to recharge, reconnect and create some memories before it’s too late.
+Surely we can take some much needed time to recharge, reconnect, and create some memories before it’s too late.

-If 30 minutes a day doesn’t seem doable, be more intentional about WHEN you are on social media.
-Maybe after the kids are all in bed.
-That way the time you spend with them during the day is without social media distractions.
+If 30 minutes a day doesn’t seem doable, be more intentional about WHEN you are on social media, maybe after the kids are all in bed.
+That way, the time you spend with them during the day is without social media distractions.

-Recharging before the next semester is beneficial for you the homeschool teacher and your students.
-So many families experience the winter homeschool blahs or blues because they burn out by January or February from not intentionally recharging and connecting on a meaningful level.
+Recharging before the next semester is beneficial for you, the homeschool teacher, and your students.
+Many families experience the winter homeschool blahs or blues because they burn out by January or February from not intentionally recharging and connecting on a meaningful level.

 We take every December off from some of our regularly scheduled homeschool plans to partake in Advent as a family.

 Advent is educational and helps me to instill the true meaning of Christmas in my children.
 We also incorporate some other fun things into the fall plan to give us all a break from the mundane.
-We are still learning; but we shift the focus of what we are learning to include some well-crafted seasonal plans and rich new topics.
+We are still learning, but we shift the focus of what we are learning to include some well-crafted seasonal plans and rich new topics.

-Ok so here is the deal, as a typical busy family, I would much rather spend time with my people versus spending hours on Pinterest coming up with creative ideas.
+Ok, so here is the deal, as a typical busy family, I would much rather spend time with my people versus spending hours on Pinterest coming up with creative ideas.
 I know this from experience.
 Planning is half the battle.

 What is your time worth?
 Really.
-Ask yourself if the 5,6,7,8 hours it may take you to search, plan, and prepare everything you need to have a memorable season; is worth the 15, 25, 35 dollars you could pay to have it all laid out for you.
+Ask yourself if the 5,6,7,8 hours it may take you to search, plan, and prepare everything you need to have a memorable season; it is worth the 15, 25, 35 dollars you could pay to have it all laid out for you.

 For me, it’s worth it.
 I still have young children, and it really can simplify things to purchase some beautiful pre-planned materials.
-Saving me hours of time to spend with my family or spend that time preparing quality meals for them instead.
+Saving me hours to spend with my family or spend that time preparing quality meals for them instead.

 I love to plan, don’t get me wrong.
 But I also LOVE my family.

 I want to share some of my favorite resources for Advent and creating family connections through the season.
 These are quality products that will not disappoint.

-Tips to Remember When Using Pre-planned Lessons:
+Tips to Remember When Using Prepared Homeschool Activities and Lesson Plans:

-• These resources, books, and ideas are not set in stone.
+• These resources, books, and ideas are not written in stone.
 Don’t let yourself get discouraged and decide not to use them because you know you can’t follow the plans or suggestions to a T. You want to create a sense of peace in your home through the season, so do not stress.
 I am flexible about how I use them.
 I may not do every activity or follow the day by day plan.
 Adjust it to work for YOUR family.
 If you need to skip a day or two, do it and pick up later where you left off.
 If you don’t want to do a particular activity, then don’t.
 These programs and curriculum offer guidelines and make suggestions.
 Then you can mold them to fit your lifestyle.

 • Think of these types of options as investments.
 You buy them once and can reuse them year after year.
 I have young children and older, so I know that I will rotate these programs or activities in and out.
 If one year I find that my littles aren’t old enough for a particular craft, no problem.
 We will skip it and use it the following year instead.

-My Favorite Advent Plans
+My Favorite Homeschool Advent Plans

-A Gentle Advent includes handicrafts, poetry, copy-work, Christmas tea plans and so much more!
+A Gentle Advent includes handicrafts, poetry, copy-work, Christmas tea plans, and so much more!
 A Gentle Advent is one of the best Advent plans for homeschool families I have seen so far.
-The best part is you can purchase A Gentle Advent and use it year after year.

-My Favorite Family Connection Plans
+My Favorite Homeschool Family Connection Activities

 There is something for all ages in these well-crafted plans.
 I highly recommend Rooted Childhood for creating opportunities for authentic family connections.

-My Favorite Hands-On Preschool Plans
+My Favorite Seasonal Hands-On Preschool Activities

 Homeschool Mastery Academy creates monthly themed calendars for you and your preschooler to enjoy.
 The calendar includes engaging age-appropriate activities to learn through play.

 My Favorite Seasonal Homeschool Plans